jupyterhub/repo2docker/docs/source/contributing/tasks.md

 > If you need to make a second (or third) release in a month increment the
 > trailing 0 of the version to 1 (or 2).

-Then push this change up to the master repository
+Then push this change up to the main repository

 ```
 git push origin --tags